parsonsmr/openscholarship-storymapjs/day-2/day-2-part-1.md

 The file format that your data is in depends on the data itself and how the data was collected.
 Some popular file formats include:

-* Quantitative data: Comma-separated values (CSV, .csv)
+* Quantitative data: Comma-separated values (CSV, .csv), Excel (.xlsx) | example: counting salmon populations in the PNW
-* Qualitative data: Plain text file (.txt)
+* Qualitative data: Plain text file (.txt) | example: interviews with health care providers during COVID-19
-* Geospatial: shape files (.shp)
-* Geospatial: Geographic JavaScript Object Notation (.json, .geojson)
+* Geospatial: shape files (.shp) and Geographic JavaScript Object Notation (.json, .geojson) | example: school district lines

 While there are many more file formats, the ones above are the ones you will likely come across most frequently when starting out.